 - Work & Organisational Psychology

-Alumni from the Research master are very well qualified for
+Research Master alumni are very well qualified for:

 - a career in scientific research, for example starting in a PhD programme.